Daeksoul/qb-pizzathis/qb-pizzathis/Readme.md

 ## Insert into @qb-core/shared/items.lua

 ```
-SHARE ITEMS TO BE CONFIRMED
+SHARED ITEMS TO BE CONFIRMED

 ```